ProSuite/techblog/_posts/2020-07-06-setting-up-this-blog.md

 ## Installation

-Local installation assuming Windows (each contributor):
+Local installation assuming Windows (each contributor, optional):

 - Install Ruby: use the RubyInstaller from <https://www.ruby-lang.org/en/documentation/installation/>
 - Optional: Install Bundler: see <https://bundler.io> (I did not do it)